rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File35.md

 — Ability to handle unexpected crises and deviations from plan.

-## Fundamentals Re  asons why Projects fail
+## Fundamentals Reasons why Projects fail

 1. **A Project Organization Was Not Required**
    * The use of the project form of organisation was inappropriate for this task